Efficient Adaptive Federated Optimization: Empirical Evaluation

-\paragraph{Results of Additional Adaptive Setups.} Algorithm~\ref{FedAdaSquareGeneralForm} provides a general framework, and in Figure~\ref{AlgorithmPerformanceFigure}, we focus on symmetric server-client optimizer configurations (e.g., Adam-Adam, AdaGrad-AdaGrad).
-In Appendix~\ref{HeterogeneousClientServerAdaptivityAppendix}, Figure~\ref{HeterogeneousFigure}, we generalize this setting to examine the performance of \textit{asymmetric} server-client adaptivity setups under both jointly adaptive baselines and \name/\nameplus.
+\textbf{Effectiveness under Additional Adaptive Optimizers.} Algorithm~\ref{FedAdaSquareGeneralForm} provides a general framework, and in Figure~\ref{AlgorithmPerformanceFigure}, we focus on symmetric server-client optimizer configurations (e.g., Adam-Adam, AdaGrad-AdaGrad).
+Appendix~\ref{AdditionalExperimentResults} contains ablations on the delay parameter $z$, including what happens when there is a mismatch between the client and server adaptive optimizers (e.g., server-side Adam preconditioners communicated to client-side AdaGrad).
+That is, in Appendix~\ref{HeterogeneousClientServerAdaptivityAppendix}, Figure~\ref{HeterogeneousFigure}, we examine the performance of \textit{asymmetric} server-client adaptivity setups under both jointly adaptive baselines and \name/\nameplus.
 Surprisingly, our results show that in the Costly Joint Adaptivity baseline, employing an unbalanced preconditioner (e.g., transmitting the server-side Adam preconditioner to client-side AdaGrad), does not significantly impact performance across a hyperparameter sweep.
 Additionally, \name as well as \nameplus demonstrates robust training dynamics across various adaptivity instantiations with non-existent performance degradation, highlighting its effectiveness in enabling efficient jointly adaptive optimization.